VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FACE_DETECTION_SETUP_GUIDE.md

 ### What You Need:
 1. ✅ **Webcam/Camera** - Built-in laptop camera or USB webcam
 2. ✅ **Good Lighting** - Natural or artificial light on your face
-3. ✅ **Python Environment** - Already set up in your VATSAL system
+3. ✅ **Python Environment** - Already set up in your BOI system
 4. ✅ **OpenCV** - Already installed with opencv-contrib-python

 ### Important Notes:
 - 🚫 **Replit Limitation**: This feature requires a physical webcam and display.
 It works **perfectly on local installations** (Windows/Mac/Linux) but has limited functionality in cloud environments like Replit.
-- 💻 **Best Experience**: Run VATSAL locally on your computer for full face detection capabilities.
+- 💻 **Best Experience**: Run BOI locally on your computer for full face detection capabilities.

 ---